xet7/beryldb/README.md

 With Beryl, clients have access to lists, maps, keys, and channel subscription for its clients.
 Currently, the server is available for GNU/Linux, FreeBSD and MacOS.

+A robust attention to performance and code cleanliness has been given when creating BerylDB.
+Our server aims at being crash-free while utilizing minimun resources.

 * Check Beryl's [full list of commands](https://docs.beryl.dev/using/commands/).
 * We are on [Twitter](https://twitter.com/beryldb).